ciril7/random-recipe-generator/README.md

 # random-recipe-generator
-generates the recipes of foods which doesnt exist, also we can add our mood
+generates the recipes of foods which doesnt exist, also we can choose our mood